Step 2: Liquid Calories

 Milk (on occasion - down to individual choice)

-For children - The odd juice or treat drink is ok now and then.
+For children - The odd small juice or treat drink is ok now and then.
 But keep to a minimum.
 And stay clear of energy drinks your entire life!

 That means a firm no to: